RB-Lab/tribalizm/docs/secnarios/brainstorm.md

     -   → Let's go FOOO!! ⇒ Let's go FOO!! 👍👎
     -   → Let's go Arr!! ⇒ Let's go Arr!! 👍👎
 -   _EVERYBODY_
-    -   → Let's go FOOO!! 👍
+    -   → Let's go Arr!! 👍
 -   --------- DATE storm _end_ ------------
 -   _Chief_
     -   → Storm ended!
-Most popular ideas going to be executed.
+Most popular ideas are to be incarnated.
--   _Shaman_
+-   _Chief_
     -   → Storm ended!
-Most popular ideas going to be executed.
+Most popular ideas are to be incarnated.
 -   _Member 1_
     -   → Storm ended!
-Most popular ideas going to be executed.
+Most popular ideas are to be incarnated.
 -   _Member 2_
     -   → Storm ended!
-Most popular ideas going to be executed.
+Most popular ideas are to be incarnated.
 -   _Member 3_
     -   → Storm ended!
-Most popular ideas going to be executed.
+Most popular ideas are to be incarnated.
--   _Member 2_
+-   _Member 3_
-    -   → You're going to coordinate execution of your idea "Let's go FOOO!!" with Shaman.
+    -   → You're going to coordinate execution of your idea "Let's go FOOO!!" with Chief.
 Propose a date to meet with them `...calendar...`
     -   ← 14/05/2022
     -   → Enter hours `9...21`